 As part of the Colmar Pocket, one of the strongest part of the German line was located in the Alsatian village of Jebsheim.
 The night of the 26th, the 254th Infantry Regiment was ordered to take the village.
 That night was one of the coldest during that winter with temperature down to –20° C. The night attack had to be cancelled because the troops, which had to cross a frigid stream to reach the village, were freezing and the weapons refused to work.
 A new attack began at dawn.
-It will be a difficult day for the 254th and its supporting tanks.
+It would be a difficult day for the 254th and its supporting tanks.

 Attacker: American / Free French (254th Infantry Regiment, 3rd Infantry Division)